 What happens after I contact Editcetera?

-After you submit a form to request assistance, our director will contact you with any further questions and ask you to send a sample of your work.
+After you submit a form to request assistance, our CEO will contact you with any further questions and ask you to send a sample of your work.
 Samples should be at least 5,000 words or, for shorter projects, the entire manuscript.
 You may also send a complete manuscript for a longer project if you would like.
 For proofreading, send sample pages by email if possible, in any format.
 For editing, send a Word document if possible prior to design.